Skip to main content

 Measuring the impact of signals on sales

-Companies that adopt Rodz intent signals measure significant improvements in their sales KPIs: 4x qualified meetings, +74% closing rate, and 15 hours saved per week per sales rep. The key: only measure the positive response rate (never opens or clicks), and respect the 274-prospect threshold per configuration to statistically validate each approach.
+Companies that adopt Rodz intent signals see measurable shifts in their sales KPIs: 4x qualified meetings, +74% closing rate, and 15 hours saved per week per sales rep. The tracking discipline that makes this visible is simple: measure only the positive response rate (not opens or clicks), and respect the 274-prospect threshold per configuration to get statistically valid results from each approach.

 Frequently Asked Questions